Avoid Call a Plumber! Discover How to Repair Frequent Plumbing Issues Yourself

 Can I fix a plumbing problem myself?

-You’ll need some essential tools such as a plunger, adjustable wrench pipe wrench Teflon tape and an screwdriver.
+You will need a few essential tools such as the plunger, an adjustable wrench, pipe wrench, Teflon tape and an screwdriver.

 Is DIY plumbing safe?